ben-mays/http-server-go/README.md

 # Improvements

-Create a mechanism for adding middleware, perhaps adding a generic map to requests for storing data.
+* Create a mechanism for adding middleware, perhaps adding a generic map to requests for storing data.
+* Add CGI support
+** For TB: Create dynamic (use cookies) web app in another language and served via CGI

+CGI : Accepts input from ENV vars, forks a binary and returns STDOUT as response